Aryan-Sood/Flutter-Store/README.md

 - Home Page
 - Description Modal

+## Functionality
-When you click on an image, it opens its description modal with all the necessary details about the item selected.
+- When you click on an image, it opens its description modal with all the necessary details about the item selected.
-I have also used carousels to display multiple images.
+- Used carousels to display multiple images.
+- Implemented the state management through Provider, the data called through API is stored and reused.
-I have used cached network image package to reduce the times loading of same images occurs at different views.
+- I have used cached network image package to reduce the times loading of same images occurs at different views.
-I am also working on sorting the products based on the category id (in progress).
+- I am also working on sorting the products based on the category id (in progress).

 ## Technical aspects
 The whole project is divided into various folders: